tlorius/lab-react-stack-tracker/README.md

 ---

-### Iteration 6 | Technology Details
+### Bonus: Iteration 6 | Technology Details

-In this iteration, you will work on the `TechologyPage` component to display the information of a specific technology.
+In this iteration, you will work on the `TechologyPage` component to display information about a specific technology.

 The component should take 1 prop: